jackjyzhang/jackjyzhang.github.io/index.md

 ## Misc

-In my free time, I enjoy go-karting and sim racing.
-I'm a big car guy and watch motorsports such as [formula 1](https://www.formula1.com/).
+🏎️🏎️🏎️ In my free time, I enjoy go-karting and sim racing.
+I'm a big car enthusiast and watch motorsports such as [formula 1](https://www.formula1.com/).
 My favorite driver is [Zhou Guanyu](https://en.wikipedia.org/wiki/Zhou_Guanyu), the first ever Chinese driver to compete in F1.

 <!-- ## Fun Facts